 Post-tensioned nuclear containment: What is at stake?

-Nuclear containments, in particular those for pressurized water reactors, are designed to withstand high internal pressures to prevent a ‘loss of coolant accident’ (LOCA) from happening.
+Nuclear containment structures, in particular those for pressurised water reactors, are designed to withstand high internal pressures when and if a ‘loss of coolant accident’ (LOCA) happens.

-Applying high pressure to the inside surface of the containment structure causes tensile forces inside its walls.
-This can be offset by the use of post-tensioning.
+Applying high pressure to the inside surface of the containment structure causes tensile forces inside its walls, which can be resisted by the use of post-tensioning.
 As such, post-tensioning helps provide structural integrity to the containment vessel, and ensures that it is leak-tight.

 This crucial technique makes a key contribution to the general safety of the structure.
 By making use of post-tensioning, owners and designers benefit from a safe and durable containment structure, reduced cost of maintenance, and design simplification while conforming to existing codes.

-As a worldwide leader in post-tensioning, VSL offers high-grade systems and services, and can therefore fully optimize the impact of the technology within the overall structure.
+As a worldwide leader in post-tensioning, VSL offers high-grade systems and services, and can therefore fully optimise the impact of the technology within the overall structure.